 Another pre-Christian detail of traditional Ukrainian Christmas dinner is Didukh.
 The room where Christmas dinner is eaten normally has a Didukh decoration placed in it.
 The Didukh is a made from a sheaf of wheat and it symbolises the large wheat field in Ukraine.
 It literally means 'grandfather spirit' and can represent people's ancestors being with them in their memories.
 These days modern Ukrainian families just put some heads of wheat in a vase rather than a whole sheaf of wheat.
 Those who are familiar with Ukrainian culture will understand the importance of grain for Ukraine – even the Ukrainian flag, with its blue and yellow colors, represents golden grain under a blue sky.

-Varenyky is the other traditional Chrismas dish.
+Varenyky are also in the list of traditional Ukrainian dishes for Christmas.
 These are Ukrainian dumplings also known as «pierogi».
 Conveniently varenyky can be made out of the cheapest ingredients available.
 Dough is a simple mix of flour, water and salt.
 And stuffing can be anything: from mashed potatoes with mushrooms and fried onions, pickled cabbage, minced meat and even cherries!
 The sweet version of varenyky is usually served with sour cream and honey.

 Deruny are also often included into traditional Christmas menu in Ukraine.
 These are potato pancakes.
 Grated or ground potatoes with flour and eggs are shaped into pancake-like form and deep fried on sunflower oil.
 Deruny are served with a sour cream or mushroom and onion stew.

 For dessert, Ukrainians have "pampykhy", sweet dough donuts with jam or poppy filling.